Arjun-bhandary/E2E/pruning/README.md

   <br/>
   <em>Error vs. GFLOPS for all three models across pruning ratios.
 The Sparse ResNet MAE dominates — lower error at any given FLOPS budget.</em>
 </p>

 ---

-## Key Observations

-1. **High tolerance to pruning** — all three models maintain near-baseline accuracy up to ~50% weight sparsity, indicating significant over-parameterization in the learned sparse convolution filters.

-2. **Graceful degradation** — performance degrades smoothly rather than collapsing, with the sharpest drops typically occurring between 80–95% sparsity.
-This makes it possible to choose an operating point that balances accuracy and efficiency.

-3. **Double sparsity advantage** — these models benefit from both spatial sparsity (sparse convolutions on ~10% active pixels) and weight sparsity (pruning).
-The combination means a 50%-pruned sparse model uses roughly **~20×** fewer FLOPS than a dense unpruned equivalent.

-4. **No retraining** — all results are from one-shot pruning without fine-tuning.
-Performance could likely be improved further with iterative pruning + retraining cycles (lottery ticket style), which is a direction for future work.

----